mesb/mesb.github.io/_posts/2015-01-10-python-type-system.md

 does not changed the object pointed to by b.
 All what happens is, a now points to 5, while b points to the value(object) 3.

-However, mutable compound data types like lists, dictionaries, sets and maybe files observe this kind of manipulation differently.
+However, mutable compund data types like lists, dictionaries, sets and maybe files observe this kind of manipulation differently.
 They permit in place mutation.
-Meaning, one of the values in a sequence can be changed, and all variables or references pointing to that sequence will be updated.
+Meaning, one of the values in a sequence can be changed, and all varibales pointing to that sequence will be updated.

 e.g